-Today we celebrate the death of Michigan football legend, Horace Prettyman, who went to rest in peace on this day in 1945.
+Today we celebrate the death of Michigan Football legend, Horace Prettyman, who went to rest in peace on this day in 1945.
 Horace Greely Prettyman was born in Ohio on November 8, 1857.
-In my opinion, he is the “most interesting man” in Michigan football history!
+In my opinion, he is the “most interesting man” in Michigan Football history!
 The first thing about Prettyman is his name.
 He had one of the most memorable names in the history of Michigan Football, but there is more, a lot more, to his story.

 Horace Prettyman came from Bryan, Ohio to play for the Wolverines in 1882.
 Horace played, and he played, and then he played some more.
 After playing “outside” games in 1879, 1880 and 1881, Michigan did not play against any other teams during the 1882 “season.”
 However, Prettyman was listed on the team roster for that season and he is credited with a varsity letter.

 Horace Prettyman played forward on the 1883 football team.
 He also served as the team manager.
 He assisted Team Captain William Olcott and was especially helpful with the logistics of an arduous four game eastern road trip at the end of the season.
 Michigan finished the “eastern” trip with a record of 1 win and 3 losses and finished 2-3-0 overall.

 After serving as captain for the 1882 and 1883 teams, William Olcott stepped down as captain and Horace Prettyman stepped up – did he ever!
 Prettyman would captain the 1884 and 1885 Michigan football teams to join Olcott as a two-time captain.
 Then, he became the first, and only, three-time Michigan captain in 1886.
 Horace Prettyman led the Wolverines to a record of 7 wins 0 losses and 0 ties over his three-year tenure as Michigan’s football captain.